ropensci/software-review/editors_guide.md

            that profile to the two-person GitHub team.
         -  For CodeCov, the webhook may need to be reset by the author.
 -   Close the onboarding issue.
+-   Invite authors and reviewers to rOpenSci Slack if they aren't on already.

 ## For joint JOSS submissions: